Drafox/OperatingSystem/ThreeEasyPices/TheAbstractionAddressSpace.md

 ​	OS:The Operating System allocates a particular area which is may not continuous to  a running program.

-​	Program: There are isolating memory space address that is begin at 0 and end at  a paticular`size` for itself.
+​	Program: There are some continuous memory space addresses that begin at 0 and end at  a paticular`size` for itself.

-​	We call this technique is Memory Virtualization, which  let a running program felt that it occupied the entire memory  all the time.And then , OS create an easy to use abstraction of physical memory---address space;
+​	We call this technique is Memory Virtualization, which  let a running program felt that it is only program to occupy the entire memory.
+And then, OS create an easy to use abstraction of physical memory---address space;

 #### 0x01 CONCEPT